Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Lincolnshire and are not the council.
 About us

-The Overview and Scrutiny Management Board met on Thursday, 26 February 2026, to discuss the Council's budget proposals for 2026/27, the Crisis and Resilience Fund, and the Council's financial performance.
-The Board also reviewed the work programmes of various scrutiny committees and its own work programme for the upcoming year.
+The Overview and Scrutiny Management Board met on Thursday, 26 February 2026, to discuss the Council Budget for 2026/27, the Crisis and Resilience Fund, and the Review of Financial Performance for 2025/26 Quarter 3.
+The Board also noted the work programmes of the scrutiny committees and its own work programme.

 Council Budget 2026/27

-The Board considered the Council's budget proposals for 2026/27, providing feedback to the Executive.
-Members expressed concerns about the capital programme appearing bare
+The Board considered the Council Budget for 2026/27, raising concerns about the capital programme appearing bare

 Crisis and Resilience Fund